capstone-engine/capstone/docs/cs_v6_release_guide.md

 Also we would very much welcome if you decide to update an architecture module!
 If you want to join the effort, please drop us a note in the issue comments so we can assist.

+Almost all of the new features in this release were sponsored and implemented by the Rizin team.
+The `auto-sync` updater, the additional updates of ARM, AArch64 and PPC, as well as the newly added Tricore and Alpha support, wouldn't have had happened without them.

 With all that said, we hope you enjoy the new release!

 ## Breaking changes